totten/locolamp/doc/cookbook/web-root.md

-## Cookbook: Changing the HTTP web-root
+## Cookbook: Config files: Using alternate HTTP web-root

 By default, *loco*lamp configures Apache to use the `./web` folder (literally `$LOCO_PRJ/web`) as the web-root.
 What if your web-root lives somewhere else, such as `$HOME/src/webapp`?
 Simply edit [.loco/loco.yml](.loco/loco.yml) and set the variable `HTTPD_ROOT=$HOME/src/webapp`.